Seth MacFarlane: Television hosting

-MacFarlane often participates as one of the "roasters" in the annual Comedy Central Roasts.
-MacFarlane is the only person to serve as roastmaster for more than one Comedy Central roast.
-In 2010, he filled this role for The Comedy Central Roast of David Hasselhoff.
-The following year he was roastmaster of Comedy Central roasts of Donald Trump and Charlie Sheen.
+MacFarlane has participated in the Comedy Central Roasts.
+MacFarlane is the only person to serve as roastmaster for more than one roast.
+In 2010, he filled this role for the roast of David Hasselhoff.
+The following year he was roastmaster at the roasts of Donald Trump and Charlie Sheen.

 On October 1, 2012, it was announced that MacFarlane would host the 85th Academy Awards on February 24, 2013.
 He also presented the nominees with actress Emma Stone, on January 10, 2013.
 In addition to hosting, MacFarlane was also nominated in the Academy Award for Best Original Song category for co-writing the theme song "Everybody Needs a Best Friend" for his film Ted with Walter Murphy.
 Critical response to MacFarlane's performance was mixed.
 Columnist Owen Gleiberman of Entertainment Weekly commented "By calling constant attention to the naughty factor," MacFarlane created "an echo chamber of outrage, working a little too hard to top himself with faux-scandalous gags about race, Jews in Hollywood, and the killing of Abraham Lincoln."
-Tim Goodman of The Hollywood Reporter praised MacFarlane's performance saying that he did "impressively better than one would have wagered."
-He also noted that he added "plenty of niceties with a little bit of the Ricky Gervais bite-the-hand-that-feeds-you thing and worked the juxtaposition rather nicely."
+Tim Goodman of The Hollywood Reporter praised MacFarlane's performance saying that he did "impressively better than one would have wagered".
+He also noted that he added "plenty of niceties with a little bit of the Ricky Gervais bite-the-hand-that-feeds-you thing and worked the juxtaposition rather nicely".
 He stirred up controversy in the form of a musical number titled "We Saw Your Boobs".

 On October 29, 2014, it was announced that MacFarlane would host the Breakthrough Prize ceremony.
 The event was held in Silicon Valley and televised on November 15, 2014, on Discovery Channel and Science, and globally on November 22, 2014, on BBC World News.
 He returned to host the following year.